AbrahamCisnerosValladolid/House_price_pred/README.md

-# House pricing prediction in Bangalore
+# House Pricing Prediction with Linear Regression

 [Link to the proyect](https://github.com/AbrahamCisnerosValladolid/House_price_pred/blob/main/main.ipynb)

-# House Pricing Prediction with Linear Regression

 ## Overview
 This project predicts house prices in Bengaluru, India, using **linear regression**.
 The dataset includes features like location, size, square footage, and amenities.
 The workflow covers data cleaning, preprocessing, exploratory analysis, and model building.